 Clark County Courthouse

-The following facts denotes exactly what death, marriage, birth, property, wills, and court records are typically in Clark County.
-The dates indicated listed below are considered the first noted records with this county.
+The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Clark County.
+The years listed below are the first noted records with this county.
 See Also Ohio Corthouse Records Research Guide

 - Clark County Courthouse (all departments listed below are located here, unless otherwise noted)